-Biden sees path to 270; Trump attacks election integrity
+The count goes on — with Biden on the cusp of presidency

+A handful of states remained in play Friday evening — Georgia, North Carolina too early to call along with Pennsylvania and Nevada.
+In all four states the margins between Trump and Biden were too narrow and the number of ballots left to be counted too great for the AP to declare a victor.

+In Pennsylvania, officials were not allowed to begin processing mail-in ballots until Election Day under state law.
+In Nevada, there were a number of provisional ballots cast by voters who registered on Election Day, and officials had to verify their eligibility.
+And recounts could be triggered in both Pennsylvania and Georgia.

-WASHINGTON (AP) — President Donald Trump is testing how far he can go in using the trappings of presidential power to undermine confidence in this week’s election against Joe Biden, as the Democrat gained ground in tight contests in some key battleground states.
+With his pathway to reelection appearing to greatly narrow, Trump was testing how far he could go in using the trappings of presidential power to undermine confidence in the vote.

-With his pathway to re-election appearing to shrink, Trump on Thursday advanced unsupported accusations of voter fraud to falsely argue that his rival was trying to seize power.
-It amounted to an extraordinary effort by a sitting American president to sow doubt about the democratic process.
+On Thursday, he advanced unsupported accusations of voter fraud to falsely argue that his rival was trying to seize power.
+It was an extraordinary effort by a sitting American president to sow doubt about the democratic process.

 “This is a case when they are trying to steal an election, they are trying to rig an election,” Trump said from the podium of the White House briefing room.